Thomas Henderson (American football)

-Early years
+Early life

 Henderson was raised by his teenage mother on the east side of Austin, Texas and played football for the L. C. Anderson High School "B" team until his sophomore year (1969), when he moved to Oklahoma City to live with his grandmother and find a more stable environment.

 Although as a senior he earned All-City honors playing defensive end at Douglass High School, he was not recruited by colleges because his career had been shortened, after having to sit out his junior year after transferring.
 After graduation Henderson joined the Air Force, but quit before being sworn in.

 College career

 Henderson was a walk-on for the football team at the NAIA Langston University.
-His personality earned him the nickname "Wild Man" and helped him become a two-time small-college All-America defensive end.
+His personality earned him the nickname "Wild Man" and helped him become a two-time small-college All-American defensive end.

 As a senior, he contributed to the team's 11–1 record and a playoff appearance.
 He was named Southwest district Defensive Player of the Year.
 He started 45 straight games in his college career.
 He also practiced track and field, competing in the 100-yard dash (9.5 seconds) and the triple jump (49 feet).

 In 2002, he was inducted into the Langston University Athletic Hall of Fame.
 In 2018, he was inducted into the Black College Football Hall of Fame.